The Art and Science of Mindful Eating

 The popular Spanish saying; the stomach rules the mind is really relevant.
 The vitamins, minerals, fatty acids etc are highly essential for the brain health and are specifically helpful in reducing depression, anxiety, restlessness etc. Eating of walnuts, flaxseeds, dark chocolate, brown bread, cheese, fruits etc. can induce cheerful mood in a person.
 The famous American author and journalist John Gunther once said; ‘All happiness depends on a leisurely breakfast’.

 All living creatures in the world eat with full attention, totally immersed in the flavor of food.
 Some are even closing their eyes to avoid distractions.
 Humans of the present age are the only exception.
 Modern man eats with divided attention, with hurry and worry.
-He mechanically gulps food without attention and awareness engaging in some other activities, like, watching TV or reading a news paper or talking or texting on his mobile phone.
-This tendency for multitasking destroys the pleasure of being in the preset moment, misses the blissful experience and enjoyment of eating.
+He mechanically gulps food without attention and awareness engaging in some other activities, like, watching TV or reading a newspaper or talking or texting on his mobile phone.
+This tendency for multitasking destroys the pleasure of being in the present moment, misses the blissful experience and enjoyment of eating.

 How to practice mindful eating